Membership Handbook

 • Email: Please include names and dates of birth for all members on the account and the month you wish to cancel your membership

-The safety of our members, volunteers and staff is a top priority at the Y. While we make every effort to keep the Y open and programs running to serve our community, we may cancel programs, delay opening, or close the facility because of severe weather, unsafe driving conditions, or power outages.
-Operating decisions are based on weather alerts, school delays and closures, road conditions, and the ability of Y staff to operate the facility safely.
+The safety of our members and staff is a top priority at the Y. While we make every effort to keep the Y open and programs running, we may cancel programs, delay opening, or close the facility because of severe weather, unsafe driving conditions, or power outages.

 • Thunder and Lightning: If thunder or lightning is seen/heard, all pools, showers, steam rooms, and saunas will close until 30 minutes after the last reported strike.
 Outdoor activities may be relocated, delayed, or cancelled due to nearby lightning strikes.